hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/test-network/setup-local-docker.md

 **Troubleshooting Tips**:
 - If you see any errors during the launches, re-check the prerequisites (software installations and credentials).
 Ensure your network connection is working.
 As a safe bet, you can retry after cleanup: kill and remove all Docker containers and associated volumes.
-- If `protoc` or `protoc-gen-go` throws an error, reinstall `protoc` and `protoc-gen-go` using suggestions made in the Prerequisites section above.
+- If `protoc` or `protoc-gen-go` throws an error, reinstall `protoc`, `protoc-gen-go`, and `protoc-gen-go-grpc` using suggestions made in the Prerequisites section above.

 ### Fabric Relay